Postdoctoral researcher in vascular biology; Karolinska Institutet, Dept of Medical Biochemistry and Biophysics, Stockholm, Sweden

 The lab and technologies

-The Jakobsson lab investigates processes of blood vessel morphogenesis and function in development and disease, with the aim to develop new therapies.
+The Jakobsson lab investigates processes of blood vessel morphogenesis/patterning and function in development and disease, with the aim to develop new therapies.
 The lab utilizes mouse models of human disease based on inducible genetic loss- and gain- of-function in combination with state-of-the-art confocal live imaging (multi-photon, in vivo and ex vivo).
-In addition the environment provides access to drug screening platforms, proteomics and single cell RNA sequencing.
-The lab has an extensive international scientific network and is integrated in a highly interactive scientific environment with close contact with the clinic.
+In addition, the environment provides access to drug screening platforms, proteomics and single cell RNA sequencing.
+The lab is integrated in a high-performing interactive scientific environment with close contact with the clinic.
 Recent publications from the lab: Jin et al, Nat.
 Cell Biol., 2017; Wang et al, Development, 2017; Wang et al, Sci.
 Rep., 2018.

 The Department and location

-The Department of Medical Biochemistry and Biophysics with its 450 employees conducts biomedical research and education at the absolute forefront.
-The postdoc will work in Dr. Lars Jakobsson’s group at the Division of Vascular Biology, in a vibrant new research center, Biomedicum, in central Stockholm.
+The Department of Medical Biochemistry and Biophysics at Karolinska Institutet conducts a broad spectrum of biomedical research and education at the absolute forefront.
+Presently our department consists of approximately 450 employees.
+The postdoc will work in Dr. Lars Jakobsson’s group at the Division of Vascular Biology, located in a vibrant environment in a new state-of-the-art research center, Biomedicum, in central Stockholm.
 Please see Biomedicum Stockholm

 Type of position

 The postdoc position is available immediately.
-Funding, in the form of a scholarship is tax-exempt and ranges between 25 000 to 28 000 SEK/month.
+Funding is in the form of a tax-exempt scholarship and ranges between 25 000 to 29 000 SEK/month.
 This funding is provided for a maximum of two years, with a possibility for extension of another two years on complete salary scheme.

 Please contact Lars.firstname.lastname@example.org for further information.